horasolis/horasolis.github.io/README.md

 * **Roman hours Ⅰ–Ⅻ** – Twelve daylight hours (from sunrise to sunset).

-* **Night watches (Vigilia prima to vigilia quarta)** – Dividing the night into four parts, each with three segments.
+* **Night watches (vigilia prima to vigilia quarta)** – Dividing the night into four parts, each with three segments.

 * **Tempus somni** – Naturally suggested times for rest, guided by the rhythm of the night.